GalMunGral/galmungal.github.io/theoretical-minimum.md

 Every component maintains its own geometry.
 In **CSS Box Model**, every DOM element is considered as rectangular box, whose position and size are determined by the browsers rendering engine.
   As with most computer graphic systems, (0,0) is at parent’s top left corner
 - **Interactor status/information management**:
 Each component (DOM elements) maintains information about its state, such as its attributes and CSS style properties.
 Each individual attribute can be accessed through `Element​.get​Attribute()` and modified through `Element.setAttribute()`.
-The final computed CSS styles can be accessed through `Window.getComputedStyle()` and the inline style attribute of an element through `HTMLElement​.style`.
+The final computed CSS styles can be accessed through `Window.getComputedStyle()` and the inline style attribute of an element through `HTMLElement.style`.

 ### Input